CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (b) Good cause shall exist if a presiding officer or agency official:

-(2) Has made statements or engaged in behavior which objectively demonstrates that he or she has prejudged the facts of a case; or
+(2) Has made statements or engaged in behavior, other than voting upon matters relevant to the case, which objectively demonstrates that he or she has prejudged the facts of a case; or

 (3) Personally believes that he or she cannot fairly judge the facts of a case.